steward-fu/nds/README.md

 &nbsp;

 ## Hotkey
-HOTKEY can be set as MENU or SELECT in SDL2 menu.
+The HOTKEY is user-configurable and can be rebound to the MENU or SELECT key via the SDL2 menu.

 | **Keypad Mode**       | Description                         |
 | --------------------- | ----------------------------------- |